 Third, some technologies, such as Java and Adobe Flash, run in what is known as a virtual machine.
 This virtual machine may have the ability to ignore your configured proxy settings, and therefore bypass Tor and share information directly to other sites on the Internet.
 The virtual machine may store data, such as cookies, separate from your browser or operating system data stores.
 Therefore, these technologies must be disabled in your browser to use Tor safely.

 Q10.
 Explain all the keys which Tor uses.

 Tor uses a variety of different keys, with three goals in mind:

-Authentication, so clients know they're talking to the relays they meant to talk to; it uses “onion key” as a public decryption key and signatures to make sure all clients know the same set of relays; it uses a long-term public signing key called the "identity key.”
+Authentication, so clients know they're talking to the relays they meant to talk to; it uses an “onion key” as a public decryption key and signatures to make sure all clients know the same set of relays; it uses a long-term public signing key called the "identity key.”